-Cori Bush is already backing challenges to her colleagues.
+Cori Bush is already backing challenges to her colleagues

 Vilela, a former accountant, first ran for Congress in 2018 for an open seat in Nevada’s 4th Congressional District.
 Her run had been inspired by the sudden death of her 22-year-old daughter, Shalynne, who died of a blood clot that went undetected as the family tried to resolve conflicts in her daughter’s health insurance.
 Vilela centered her first campaign on the need for single-payer health care.
 “I understand, quite uniquely, that every political decision that’s made is really a life-or-death decision for someone in this country,” Vilela tells me.

 She came in third place in the Democratic primary to the seat’s eventual winner, Rep. Steven Horsford (D-Nev.).
 Vilela served as a chair of Bernie Sanders’ 2020 presidential campaign in Nevada and supports policies consistent with the Vermont senator’s platform.
 She now runs a political consulting firm that advises progressive candidates on financial and compliance issues.
 Vilela is also a member of the Democratic Socialists of America and often volunteers with the DSA’s Las Vegas chapter.
 And she’s taking on Titus, she says, because she thinks the six-term incumbent is “out of touch with the community” and “nowhere to be seen” in the district.
+(A spokesperson for Titus noted that Titus has spent the House’s current two-week recess in her district promoting COVID vaccinations and rallying support for Nevada’s new safety law for home care workers.)

 Bush met Vilela when the two women first ran for Congress in 2018 as recruits for Justice Democrats and Brand New Congress, then-new organizations that encourage progressive candidates to run against moderate Democratic incumbents or for open seats.
 That year, Bush waged her first attempt to unseat Clay while Vilela ran in a crowded primary.
 “Knock Down the House,” a documentary about the new organizations’ project, profiled their unsuccessful campaigns alongside Ocasio-Cortez’s victory.
 (Vilela has not earned an endorsement from Justice Democrats this cycle, though the group has not ruled out doing so.)

-Note: This piece has been updated to include comments from Rep. Titus’ campaign spokesperson.